light5551/docs-opmanual_autolab/book/opmanual_autolab/30_watchtowers/41_watchtower_placement.md

 There's only two general rule of putting Watchtowers in a city.

-- First, make sure that the field of views of Watchtowers do cover the whole city.
+- Firstly, make sure that the field of views of Watchtowers do cover the whole city (i.e. the ground Apriltags)
-- Second, there should be enough overlapping between field of view between Watchtowers.
+- Secondly, there should be sufficient overlap between field of view between Watchtowers.

 Below is a more synthetic view of the watchtower placement in ETHZ.
 The ratio of watchtower to road tiles is around 2/3.